Ruswai: Plot

 Despite protests from her parents Sameera decides to start working again & files a police complaint with Hamza supporting her.
 Doctor Feroz is proud of Sameera and realises he is starting to fall in love with her.
 Salman marries Pinky and Warda secretly sneaks out the house to attend.
 Rohina sees photos on Warda's phone of her at the wedding and exposes her in front of the whole family leaving Hamza and the parents furious, Sameera however is least bothered.
 The next day Sameera's father is distraught at how his best friend allowed Sameera to be treated even though he saved Warda, he ends up crashing the car and later dies.
 Sameera is angry at herself for not fixing her relationship with her father before he died & Hamza is forced by his mother to send Warda back to her home & declares their relationship to be over.
 Warda's mother struggles to console a heartbroken Warda while Warda's father is filled with guilt over his friend's death.
 Pinky is least happy to see Warda and behaves rudely towards her viewing her as a burden.
 Sameera scolds Hamza & her mother for treating Warda like this but they ignore her words.
 A few months later Warda gives birth to a baby boy.
 Hopes of her in laws taking her back are shattered as Hamza's mother announces she is getting Hamza remarried.
 In hospital after a mental breakdown, Warda begins to scream and cry.
 Sameera comes to hold her and consoles Warda promising her she will not let Hamza get remarried.
 Unbeknownst to Sameera, Salman is close by watching Sameera take care of Warda.
 He begins to compare Pinky and Sameera and feels guilty over how he treated Sameera.
 A livid Pinky asks Salman why he went to the hospital knowing Sameera was there.
 Salman told Pinky that he still loves Sameera and regrets leaving her.
 Pinky insults Salman and his family as Salman throws her out the houses.
 In the later episodes, she files a police complaint that Salman and his parents would physically abuse her, Salman and his parents are stunned by Pinky's lies.
 At home an argument breaks out between Sameera and her mum, Hamza holds his head and then drops to the ground.
 Warda finds out Hamza is also in hospital and rushes to meet him.
-She begs Hamzas mum to give her permission to meet Hamza, even placing her child in the mother's feet.
+She begs Hamza's mum to give her permission to meet Hamza, even placing her child in the mother's feet.
 Sameera picks the child up and scolds her mother for being so heartless.
 Doctor Feroz also advises the mother for the sake of Hamza's health Warda should be allowed to meet him to which finally Sameera's mother agrees.
 Warda sits next to Hamza, they talk out their problems, apologise for mistakes they've made, realising he can't live without her Hamza brings Warda and his son home.